Best 360 Feedback Software Compared (2026)

 The two categories of 360 feedback software

 Culture Amp, Lattice, 15Five, Leapsome and others are HR suite platforms that include 360 feedback as one module among many.
-They are sold to HR directors managing hundreds of employees, require significant setup, and price per employee per month.
+They are sold to HR directors managing hundreds of employees, require significant setup, and charge per employee per month.
 For an organization running a company-wide 360 program as part of their performance cycle, these make sense.

 The other category is focused 360 tools built for individual leaders or small teams who want to run a 360 review without implementing a full HR platform.
 These are faster, simpler, and dramatically cheaper.
 They are right for a leader who wants feedback from their team, an HR team running reviews for a subset of leaders, or a coaching practice that supports executive clients.